Great Texas Coastal Birding Trail: Central Coast

 The Central section spans the Matagorda Bay and Victoria areas down to the Port Aransas and Corpus Christi areas.

 The Central Coast section offers many bird species of its own.
 The Matagorda Bay area contains American oystercatchers, Hudsonian godwits, and white-rumped sandpipers.
-The Corpus Christi area features groove-billed anis, olive sparrows, long-billed thrashers, Couch's kingbird, black skimmers, and black-crowned night herons.
+The Corpus Christi area features groove-billed anis, olive sparrows, long-billed thrashers, Couch's kingbirds, black skimmers, and black-crowned night herons.

 Lower Coast

 The Lower section spans the South Padre Island and Brownsville areas up the Rio Grande to Laredo.

 The Lower Coast section which lies around the Rio Grande offers its own species diversity.
 South Padre Island and the Laguna Madre areas feature magnificent frigatebirds, bridled terns, and Cory's shearwater.
 Further up the Rio Grande around Santa Ana and McAllen one can find elf owls, white-tipped doves, green jays, green kingfishers, and Mississippi kite.
 The brown pelican is found especially on South Padre Island in addition to other locations on the coast.
 The inland areas around Zapata are home to Morelet's seedeaters, lesser goldfinch, ash-throated flycatchers, and black-tailed gnatcatchers.